 (c) Interpretation at Community Meetings.
-Before community meetings, City Departments shall consult with the OLCA to determine the need for translation/interpretation services in a given neighborhood depending on the demographic make-up of the neighborhood.
+Before community meetings, City Departments, in consultation with the OLCA shall determine the need for translation/interpretation services in a given neighborhood depending on the demographic make-up of the neighborhood for languages which are spoken by 5% of the neighborhood population or 1,000 persons. and work to provide those services.
 The OLCA will determine which neighborhood requires certain translation/interpretation services for City Department's looking to conduct community outreach.
-All communication regarding the meeting, including posts on the Boston Public Notices board, and the meeting's language access will have a contact phone number and email to the OLCA so that the office may provide access to interpretation, subject to availability, by volunteer interpreters, phone interpreters or paid interpreters.
+All communication regarding the meeting, including posts on the Boston Public Notices board, and the meeting's language access and disability accommodations will have a contact phone number and email to the OLCA as well as the sponsoring department's point of contact so that the office may provide access to interpretation, subject to availability, by volunteer interpreters, phone interpreters or paid interpreters.
+Where possible, City Departments shall endeavor to hold in-language meetings.

-Section 6.10.1(h) 2(e) in Departmental Interpretation Guidelines shall be stricken in its entirety and replaced with the following new paragraph:
+Section 6.10.1(h) 2(e) in Departmental Interpretation Guidelines shall be stricken in its entirety.